 The Exceptional Case of Hemp

 The TSA states that products with no more than 0.3 percent THC are allowed in both carry-on and checked luggage.
 The agency also emphasizes that agents have a duty to report suspected violations to the appropriate authorities.
-Since it can be difficult to tell if a CBD product is hemp-based or cannabis-based, or how it was produced, travelers with legal CBD products may still be stopped by TSA agents.

 Air Traveling with Weed: Keep Cannabis Grounded